 IHND: The situation with alternate/additional income generation has been found to be somewhat different in IHND project.
 In pursuance with MCG guidelines, the MCG recipient Farmer Groups in this project have started to see growth in their asset base but have not yet developed into a system of apportionment of the benefit.
 The use of group funds for productive purposes has not yet started and the objectives of social mobilization have not yet been transformed into observable results.
 The idea of spreading benefits through micro-finance modality has not yet conceptualised.
 Moreover, the savings fund of the non-MCG recipient groups is lying idle in the bank account.
 As the savings are not invested as capital and/or equity, the objective of saving is neither achieved nor leads to empowerment.
-The capacity of the groups to manage this fund along with MCG funds has not been developed.
-The process of financial management, in real terms, has not yet started among farmer groups and limited book keeping is maintained at the group level generally by project staff.
+The capacity of the groups to manage this fund along with MCG funds has not yet started among farmer groups and limited book keeping is maintained at the group level generally by project staff.